Understanding contour line formations and how to read topographic maps.

 Ever noticed those squiggly lines all over your hiking map?
 Other than the obvious trails and rivers, these squiggly lines are contour lines.

 Put simply, contour lines mark points of equal elevation on a map.
 If you trace the length of a line with your finger, each point you touch is the same height above sea level.
 If you were to walk the path of a contour line in real life, you would remain at the same elevation the whole hike, never traveling up or down.

 Topography is the study of geographical features on a landscape.
-A map with contour lines drawn on it is called a topographical map.
-Topographical maps use a combination of colors, shading and contour lines to represent changes in elevation and terrain shape.
-Essentially, topographical maps represent the three dimensional landscape of Earth within the two dimensional space of a map.
+A map with contour lines on it is called a topographic map.
+Topographic maps use a combination of colors, shading and contour lines to represent changes in elevation and terrain shape.
+Essentially, topographic maps represent the three-dimensional landscape of Earth within the two-dimensional space of a map.

 The first known maps to include geographical features were found in Ancient Rome.
 It would be thousands of years before cartographers (map makers) could chart large areas of terrain with any real accuracy.
 Contour lines, as we know them today, came into popular use in the mid-1800s along with the rise of resource extraction industries like mining and logging.

-A quick glance at a topographical map will give you a general idea of the landscape.
+A quick glance at a topographic map will give you a general idea of the landscape.
 Is it flat or mountainous?

 If each line represents an equal point of elevation, then any change in elevation would lead to inconsistent line spacing, right?
 For example, several contour lines spaced close together would indicate steep terrain, while lines spaced far apart would indicate a gentler slope.

 Let's dig deeper.
 There are 3 kinds of contour lines you’ll see on a map: intermediate, index, and supplementary.

 1. Index lines are the thickest contour lines and are usually labeled with a number at one point along the line.
 This tells you the elevation above sea level.